quangtran666/ZenMode/README.md

 2. Toggle ZenMode on/off using the switch at the top of the popup

 ### Using the Timer
+1. Choose between Countdown or Stopwatch mode using the tabs
+2. **Countdown Mode:**
+   - The "CURRENT TIME" display shows the remaining time
+   - The "SET DURATION" section lets you configure the timer duration
-1. In the main popup, use the slider to select your desired focus duration (1-120 minutes)
+   - Use the slider to select your desired focus duration (1-120 minutes)
+   - The blue pill shows your currently selected duration
+3. **Stopwatch Mode:**
+   - The "CURRENT TIME" display shows elapsed time in HH:MM:SS format
+   - Track how long you've been focused without a predetermined end time
+4. **Timer Controls:**
-2. Click "Start" to begin your focus session
+   - Click "Start" to begin your focus session
-3. The timer will count down, and ZenMode will block distracting websites during this time
+   - Click "Stop" to pause the timer (displays will maintain current time values)
+   - Use "Resume" to continue from where you paused
-4. Use "Reset" to cancel and reset the timer to your selected duration
+   - Click "Reset" to cancel and reset the timer

 ### Playing Ambient Sounds
 1. Select a sound type from the dropdown menu